6 Changes to the Project Management Body Of Knowledge (PMBOK® Guide) 6th Edition You Should Know

 was honored as a formal American National Standard by the American National Standards Institute (ANSI).
 PMI is committed to the continuous improvement and expansion of the PMBOK® Guide

 , as well as the development of additional standards.
-This standard gets an update roughly every four years.
+This standard gets an update roughly every four or five years.
 The first draft content was developed by Project Management Training Institute (PMTI) Instructor and Expert, Max Wideman

 under the name "PMBOK".
 Later this was updated to a "guide" and thus, in 1996, PMI published the first PMBOK® Guide